bbauska/meta-react-basics/README.md

 boring notification, you're producing events in the browser.

-As you learned earlier, in order for these events that have any effect, you need to use **event handlers** that will then execute an action.
+As you learned earlier, in order for these events that have any effect, you need to use <b>event handlers</b> that will then execute an action.

 For example, suppose you use a button to open a menu.
 Clicking the button is the event.
 The event handler is on click and the action that